 Before you commit to any floor, it’s always good idea to step back and make sure it ticks all the boxes, so to speak.

-Getting a new epoxy flake floor will:
+Getting a new flake epoxy floor will:

-will supply and apply.
-While some contain solvent, the best overall combination of safety and performance comes from solventless technology.
+epoxy flooring installers that will supply and apply.
+While some contain solvent, the best overall combination of safety and

-Being solvent-free means they can be safely used in confined spaces like a garage without risk or disruption to nearby people.
+performance comes from solventless technology.
+Being solvent-free means they can be safely used in confined spaces like a garage

 In summary, if you’re after a long-term epoxy flake flooring that you won’t have to think about for years, high-quality, solvent-free epoxy floor coatings are the way to go.